santhoshanush/SGC/Readme.md

 ## SGC  - Nodejs & Mongodb

-### SGC created for hackathon conducted by it deptartment
+### SGC created for hackathon conducted by IT deptartment